Bryce-R/ROS_Gazebo/ReadMe.md

 To run this file:

-Create a pkg using catkin_create_pkg
+Create a pkg using catkin_create_pkg.

-launch the formation launch file using roslaunch.
+launch hector_formation_6_quads.launch file using roslaunch.